wobufetmaster/CS474HW2/README.md

 You can install this program from [GitHub](https://github.com/wobufetmaster/CS474HW1).
 This program is buildable using the sbt.
 It can be run and built using the commands **sbt clean compile test** and **sbt clean compile run** It is also intelliJ friendly, and can be imported into it easily.

-You must put the import statements:
+Make sure to include these files in your project, and you must put the import statements:
 ```scala
 import MySetTheoryDSL.*
 import setExp.*